mrsteph3/suisendb/README.md

 * [ver 0.0.2] ~~Implement links to Opening and Closing themes within the details modals for each anime.
 The database and API already support this feature.~~
 * [ver 0.0.3] ~~Add a custom domain~~
 * [ver 0.0.3] ~~Configure HTTPS for secure connections.~~
-* Add a custom favicon.
-Currently it is the default React favicon.
+* [ver 0.0.3] ~~Add a custom favicon.
+Currently it is the default React favicon.~~
+* Add a search bar feature.
+* Add user login and authentication to save anime to watch for later (far out).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.